-- On Rift 1.13/1.13.2 and Fabric 1.14, the configuration is stored in a JSON and can only be reloaded through /vdcreload (on a server, the client-sided configuration cannot be reloaded).
+- On Rift 1.13/1.13.2, the configuration is stored in a JSON and can only be reloaded through /vdcreload (on a server, the client-sided configuration cannot be reloaded).

 - Several configuration options such as the unlocker item and defense entity can be changed using Game Stages and CraftTweaker.
 Documentation can be found here.